velartrill/velartrill.github.io/orig/darkest-before-dawn.md

 Reminds me of how I got where I am today.

 Mid-yawn, the startled entry guard stumbles to her feet when she sees me, saluting and bowing.
 "Y-your magnificence!" she burbles.
-"Your honor us with your presence!
-I shall summon your escort at once."
+"You honor us with your presence!
+I shall summon your escort at once—"

-"I've no need," I respond coolly, deigning to glance in her direction.
+"I've no need," I interrupt coolly, deigning to glance in her direction.
 "I've only a small errand afore me.
 Open the gates."

 Sentries on patrol and interrogators with hands full of paperwork start in alarm as they see my face, my long red silken cloak billowing out behind me.
-They move quickly to make gestures of fealty and obeisance, for they know entirely too well the price they might pay for perceived disrespect.
+They dart out of my way and move quickly to make gestures of fealty and obeisance, for they know entirely too well the price they might pay for the slightest hint of disrespect.
 I pay them little heed, not even glancing in their direction as I stride past.
-A sobbing, manacled prisoner is dragged unceremoniously past me by a pair of jailers, led by a bailiff.
-By the robes she’ll soon be shorn of, I’d take the poor helpless girl for a civil servant.
+A sobbing, manacled prisoner is dragged unceremoniously past me by a pair of jailers, led by a bailiff I don't recognize, who offers me a trembling curtsey.
+Her prisoner is a civil servant, judging by the robes she'll soon be shorn of.
 A tax-collector on the take perhaps, or perhaps an embezzling bursar.
-God knows the strokes of my pen have condemned enough of them.
+God knows the strokes of my pen have condemned enough of her kind.

 To my left, through a wide doorway, I glimpse the fiery glow of the crematorium — the heart of this godforsaken place, the nexus where all its winding corridors meet.
 I force myself to look forward, not at what I know is going on inside.
 My stomach roils all the same.
 The stench is unmistakable.

 This is the place I risk spending the rest of my days, if this goes wrong.

-—then again, do I not take that same risk every single day?
+—then again, do I not take that same risk with every breath I take?
 Politics is like a game that never ends, and a game that never ends is a game that cannot be won.
 Slaves and lords, peasants and mandarins, mercenaries and Empresses: at this table, we all lose.
+It's just a matter of time.

 But perhaps there’s yet a way to walk away from the table.

-I glance at the sigils on a short tapestry hanging overhead, seeming to shimmer in the low, flickering light of a galvanic luminator, and turn the corner.
-Interrogation cell Heron-6.
-A jailer’s standing guard at the door — that means someone’s inside.
-I’ve timed this just right.
+A short, delicately frayed tapestry hangs overhead, shimmering in the low light of a recessed luminator that flickers fitfully in the close, filthy air.
+The crude weft depicts the Emasculation of _Tang Luo_ — that crowning achievement of Imperial justice — upon which are superimposed a series of Old Script sigils, a verse from the Canticle of Sisterhood that marks my destination.
+I gaze down the row of interrogation cells to the last on the left, at whose door a lone jailer stands guard.
+That means someone’s inside: I’ve timed this just right.

 I take a deep breath to calm my pounding heart, and approach.